WildernessLabs/Meadow.CLI/README.md

 ### Set the trace level

-You can set the debug trace level to values 1, 2, 3, or 4.
-2 in the most useful.
+You can set the debug trace level to values 0, 1, 2, or 3.
+2 is the most useful.
 `MeadowCLI.exe --SetTraceLevel --Level 2 --SerialPort [NameOfSerialPort]`

 ### File transfers